Ohio OKs 2,000 child care sites, revises medical pot rules - WHIZ News

 THE NEW NORMAL

-About 2,000 child care centers have been approved to date under a special license to care for the children of first responders, health care workers, children service workers, and other workers deemed essential.
+About 1,500 child care centers and family homes have been approved to date under a special license to care for the children of first responders, health care workers, children service workers, and other workers deemed essential.
 All others must close Thursday.
+An emergency relief bill passed Wednesday allows the state to continue paying providers at any publicly-funded child care centers that are shut down

 In Dayton, plans are on hold to rebuild homes damaged in last year’s Memorial Day weekend tornado outbreak as volunteer groups are canceling planned trips to the area.